Musunuri Nayakas: Rebellion

-Historian R. C. Majumdar characterizes it as a 'national revolt' backed up by a regular army.
+Historian R. C. Majumdar characterises it as a 'national revolt' backed up by a regular army.
 Governor Malik Maqbul found himself unable to withstand the rebellion and fled to Delhi.
 Ferishta states that Kapaya Nayaka and Ballala III then jointly marched on the newly declared Madurai Sultanate and divested it of its outlying territories, in particular Tondaimandalam.

 The family tree of Musunuri Nayakas as mentioned in Vuppuluri Ganapathi Sastry's Vedasāraratnāvaḷi, a two part treatise on the essence of Vedas that was written for the Endowments Department of the Government of Andhra Pradesh.
 These details matches with near accuracy with mentions in Indian Epigraphic reports.

 Rule

 Kapaya Nayaka took control of Warangal from Malik Maqbul in 1336 and thus also of a wider swathe of eastern Telangana that was governed from there.
 He also tried to support other rebels in the surrounding areas, although in the case of aid given to Alauddin Bahman Shah, the outcome was that his fellow rebel turned on him.
-Several military engagements with Bahman Shah followed over a period of years, during which Kapaya Nayaka had to cede various forts and territories, including Golconda (near modern Hyderabad).
+Several military engagements with Bahmani Sultanate followed over a period of years, during which Kapaya Nayaka had to cede various forts and territories, including Golconda (near modern Hyderabad).
 His weakened position was exploited by the Reddis of Kondavidu and the Recherla Nayakas, the latter of whom killed him in battle at Bhimavaram near Warangal in 1368.
 (Note: Bhimavaram is now known as "Bhimaram".
 It is a suburb of Warangal at .)

 Despite his supposed opposition to the Dehlavi Sultans, Kapaya Nayaka continued using the Kush Mahal built by the Sultans in Warangal and adopted the Persianised title "Sultan of the Andhra country" (ISO).
 In 1361, he gifted to the Bahmani Sultan Mohammed Shah I the Turquoise throne of Warangal, made during the Delhi rule, as part of a treaty agreement.

 After the death of Kapaya Nayaka, his allied Nayakas are said to have returned to their own towns, and the period of the Musunuri family ended.
 The Recherla Nayakas became the dominant power in the Telangana that lasted till 1435.